 with any modification.

 Theory: If the GEN lamp fails, you will USUALLY not have any charging.
 At key turn-on to the RUN position, the battery positive (+) connects to the ignition switch, then from that switch electricity goes through the GEN lamp, and then through the voltage regulator, to the Df rotor brush.
 A small current flows, due to the internal resistance of the lamp, and some effective resistance in the voltage regulator, and that small current travels through the Df rotor brush and associated slip ring, into and through the rotor windings, back out the D- slip ring and brush, and then to chassis ground, making a complete circuit and temporarily lightly magnetizing the rotor.
 That magnetization will completely or almost completely disappear when the key is turned off.
-Sometimes a bit of residual magnetism remains, which is why the alternator will sometimes produce electricity if the lamp is burned-out, if initialized by very high rpm, and continue to produce electricity until the rpm falls to some value below 2,000, at which time the process can be repeated.
+Sometimes a bit of residual magnetism remains, which is why the alternator will sometimes produce electricity if the lamp is burned-out, often this takes initialization by rather high rpm.
+Once the alternator produces electricity, it will continue to produce electricity until the rpm falls to some value well below 2,000, at which time the alternator may continue to produce electricity as the rpm rises, depending on small details and also how long the rpm was, for instance, near idle; and thus the process can be, or might be, repeated.

-So...the rotor must be FIRST slightly magnetized by the lamp and rest of above described circuit, until such rpm is reached that the alternator self-energizes.
-With a good lamp, this occurs at some rpm below 2000 rpm.
-It is true that increasing rpm to about 5000 rpm or so will possibly allow charging due to some residual magnetism in the rotor.
-You can NOT depend on this!
-It is also somewhat of a bother to have to rev to 5000, or whatever, if it works.
-While you COULD do some temporary jumper wiring or other things to get the alternator operating in the case of a burned out lamp, it is far messier than what is proposed below; which is permanent.
-The modification described below allows the lamp to fail and you still get charging...and you can replace the lamp elsewhere's...at your leisure....rather than by the side of the road during a downpour.
-The charging with the higher ohms resistor modification, and a burned-out lamp, will not begin at as low an rpm as with a good lamp, but you do NOT have to spin the engine to 5000 rpm either!
+The rotor must FIRST either have some residual magnetism....or....be slightly magnetized by the lamp and rest of above described circuit, until such rpm is reached that the alternator self-energizes.
+With an intact lamp and connections, this occurs at some rpm below 2000 rpm; the exact rpm depends on the rotor, etc., in the particular motorcycle.
+It is true that increasing rpm to, PERHAPS as much as 5000 rpm will possibly allow charging due to some residual magnetism that MIGHT BE in the rotor.
+You can not depend on this.
+While you COULD do some temporary jumper wiring, such as jumpering the battery + terminal to the Df terminal (or, better, using a lamp in a series circuit, from battery + to Df), to get the alternator operating in the case of a burned out lamp, it is a hassle, compared to what is proposed below; which is permanent.
+The modification described below allows the lamp or lamp contacting area at the foil printed material to fail and you still get charging...and you can replace the lamp elsewhere's...at your leisure....rather than by the side of the road during a downpour.
+The charging with the higher ohms resistor modification, and a burned-out lamp, will not begin at as low an rpm as with an operating lamp, but you do NOT have to spin the engine to quite high rpm either.
 If the low ohm resistor modification is done, you do not need the lamp at all, as performance will remain just about the same as if the lamp and instrument pod did exist.

 NOTE that if you should have a wiring failure in the lamp circuit, this